AviatrixSystems/Docs/HowTos/FQDN_Whitelists_Ref_Design.rst

 Add more tags
 -------------

-Repeat from Step 1 to create more tags and attach different gateways.
+Repeat from Step 1 to create more tags and attach to the same gateway or different gateways.
-Note each gateway can only be attached to one tag.
+However, if multiple tags are attached to the same gateway, then mode (Whitelist or BlackList) must be identical.

 Exception Rule
 ===============